-You can test the API host URL by doing the following:
+You can test the API Host URL by doing the following:

 - Open a browser and open the browser console.
 (This link might be helpful if you need to know how to open a console for your browser.)

-- Enter your API host URL in this format:
+Enter your API Host URL followed by

 If the API host URL is correct, this URL will result in a blank web page, and not an error page:

 You can also verify that you’ve reached the API by looking at the network response in the browser console.
 The network response should be

 If these checks fail, the problem may be that you are calling the API incorrectly or that you have other errors in your code.
 Check your API calls and the code in your script.
 If those are correct, see the next section about verifying your port.

 If the above checks fail and you have a customer-hosted Looker deployment, it is possible that the API port needs to be opened on the network infrastructure.

 The API port should forward to the Looker server.
 For customer-hosted Looker deployments, ask your network administrator to check the API port settings.
 The API port default setting is

 443 for instances hosted on GCP, Azure, and instances hosted on AWS that were created on or after 07/07/2020.
 For instances hosted on AWS that were created before 07/07/2020, the default port setting is